numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - A is the Matrix; v is the Eigenvector; and λ is the Eigenvalue in ***Av = λv***
     - The Matrix-vector product (Av) gives the same result as scaling the Eigenvector v by some value λ
     - So finding the Eigenvectors and the Eigenvalues of a matrix A, means finding the values of v and λ that make this expression True
+    - This is always True if v itself is the 0 vector, but we want a nonzero solution for v, a non-zero Eigenvector
+    - Change scalar into a matrix first:
-    - But Av is Matrix-vector multiplication, while λv is scalar multiplication
+        - Av is Matrix-vector multiplication, while λv is Scalar-vector multiplication
-    - Let's translate the scalar into a matrix, by representing the scalar λ as a matrix that has the effect of scaling any vector by a factor of λ
+        - Let's first translate the scalar into a matrix, by representing the scalar λ as a matrix that has the effect of scaling any vector by a factor of λ
         - The columns of this matrix will represent what happens to each basis vector, so each basis vector is simply multiplied by λ: [λ 0 0; 0 λ 0; 0 0 λ]
         - So this matrix will have the number λ down the diagonal with 0 everywhere else
         - The common way to write it is to factor the λ out and write it as λ * [1 0 0; 0 1 0; 0 0 1], with the final expression being ***Av = (λI)v***, where "I" is the identity (unit) matrix with 1s down the diagonal
         - This achieves that both sides of the equation Av = λv now look like Matrix-vector multiplication
     - We can change Av = (λI)v into Av - (λI)v = 0
     - And then factor out the v: ***(A - λI)v = 0***
-    - So now we have a new matrix "A = λI" (looking something like: [3-λ 1 4; 1 5-λ 9; 2 6 5-λ]), and we are looking for a vector v such that this new matrix * v gives the 0 vector
+    - So now we have a new matrix "A - λI" (looking something like: [3-λ 1 4; 1 5-λ 9; 2 6 5-λ]), and we are looking for a vector v such that this new matrix * v gives the 0 vector
-    - This is always True if v itself is the 0 vector, but we want a nonzero solution for v, a non-zero Eigenvector
-    - We know that the only way possible for the product of a Matrix with a non-zero vector to become zero, is if the transformation associated with that matrix squishes space into a lower dimension
+    - Another way to say it is that we are looking for a non-zero vector (Eigenvector) v, that gets sent to the zero vector by the matrix [A - λI]
+    - But there are infinitely many possible values of λ, and each value creates a completely different matrix [A - λI]
+    - So we need to find the special λ values where (A - λI) actually squishes space into a lower dimension (has 0 determinant), because only then can a non-zero vector land on zero!
-    - And that squishing corresponds to a 0 determinant for the matrix!
-So we say that ***det(A - λI) = 0***
+    - That squishing corresponds to a 0 determinant for the matrix; so we say that ***det(A - λI) = 0***
+    - Once we know those special λ values, we can plug each one back in the matrix and ask: "Which non-zero vectors does this particular version of (A - λI) send to zero?"
+    - Those vectors in the null space of (A - λI) are the Eigenvectors with Eigenvalue λ
+    - Analogy: It's like finding a lock's combination before trying to open it.
+The eigenvalue is the combination that "unlocks" the null space containing the eigenvectors

 - Concrete example:
     - Let's say our matrix A [2 2; 1 3] has columns [2, 1] and [2, 3]